-Each year the FAI International Aerobatics Commission (CIVA) selects compulsory sequences for both Power and the Glider in the Advanced and Unlimited categories from proposals made by their member nations, including the USA.
-These sequences are evaluated by the IAC Board of Directors or its duly elected Executive committee and either adopted as-is or sent to the Known Sequence Subcommittee for modification as necessary for use in IAC sanctioned competitions.
+Known compulsories for all IAC categories, Power and Glider, are created by the IAC Known Sequence Subcommittee.
+Each year, these sequences are evaluated by the IAC Board of Directors or its duly elected Executive committee and either adopted as-submitted or returned to the Known Sequence Subcommittee for modification as necessary for use in IAC sanctioned competitions.
+All approved Knowns are published in Appendix 1 and at www.iac.org/sequences.